Michelle O’Neill says protocol ‘is here to stay’ after meeting with Irish premier

 The Sinn Fein leader met the Taoiseach in Dublin ahead of Boris Johnson’s visit to Northern Ireland.

-Sinn Fein Stormont leader Michelle O’Neill has said that Taoiseach Micheal Martin has committed to using his influence to smoothen the implementation of the protocol.
+Sinn Fein Stormont leader Michelle O’Neill has said Taoiseach Micheal Martin has committed to using his influence to smooth the implementation of the protocol.

 “He’s also on the same page in terms of the need to find ways to smooth the implementation of the protocol, but for that to be done jointly between the EU and the British Government.